 - Students desiring increased exposure to bench research in the areas of pharmacology, medicinal chemistry or pharmaceutics or advanced coursework and research in the regulatory sciences.

 The BS/MS dual degree program is the first of its kind in the nation.
-Students enrolled in this program will complete a 174-hour curriculum in 5 years (including two summer semesters).
+Students enrolled in this program will complete a 157-hour curriculum in 5 years (including one summer semester).

 The BS/MS program is available to students attending the Athens campus at the University of Georgia.
 The courses in the regulatory sciences track are all online and are taught by practicing professionals in the field.
 For more detailed information about the program, including course requirements and sample programs of study, please see the BS/MS program brochure.